sammcj/Ender-3-V2-Neo/README.md

 ### Upgrades

-- Hotend is a Creality Spider (300)
+- Hotend is a Creality Spider v3 (300)
+- E3D/Creality Titan Extruder
+- Drive drive conversation
+- Dual Z Axis
-- Upgraded hotend fan to a 4020.
+- Upgraded hotend fan to a 4020
 - Hero Me Gen 7 (Work In Progress - Not yet in use!)
-  - 2x 5015 Blower fans for part cooling.
+  - 2x 5015 Blower fans for part cooling
-  - 1x 4020 Fan for the hotend.
+  - 1x 4020 Fan for the hotend
-  - 1x 80mm Fan for the PSU.
+  - 1x 80mm Fan for the PSU

 ### Connectivity